-These budget categories should give you a good general idea of what it will cost to travel in Costa Rica in the style you’re accustomed to.
-These price ranges include food, lodging, activities and transportation within Costa Rica assuming double occupancy but do not include the cost to get to Costa Rica which is outlined below.
+These budget categories should give you a good general idea of what it will cost to travel in Costa Rica in 2016/2017.
+The per day costs include food, lodging, activities and transportation within Costa Rica assuming double occupancy.

 These are average prices and you can probably expect to spend about 5-10% less in low season (May-Nov), 5-10% more in high season (Dec-April) and up to 50% more for the peak travel times around Christmas, Easter and New Years.

-$25 per person per day – Rock bottom
+$25 a person per day – Rock bottom

 If you plan to stay pretty much in one place, just want a dorm bed each night ($10-18), a couple of plates of rice and beans ($3-5) each day and can entertain yourself by walking along the beach you can probably get by for around $20 to $40 a day.

 $660 to $800 for ten days (after adding super cheap airfare – usually requires very flexible travel dates)

 I traveled the continent in the era of Arthur Frommer’s Europe on $5 a day and the exact same trip would be closer to $80-$100 per person per day now.
 Backpackers do a bit better in Costa Rica but five bucks won’t get you through the first couple of hours of an average day.

 If you’d like to try a canopy tour ($70), rent a surf board ($15), take a hike through a National Park ($7-$25 entrance + $25 to $40 pp for a guide), add a couple of beers ($2-$4) with your evening meal ($8-$15 to step up from rice and beans) and hop on the public bus ($4-16) to check out a few different areas you should double your budget to at least $50 per person per day.